Table of Contents

-“We’re never going to stop seeing the promotion of anti-microbial surfaces and safe workspaces,” said Billy Peele, marketing director for Mockett.
-“It’s the new normal.
-Businesses can promote safe workspaces and commercial spaces with multiple users and shared users by offering a safer new anti-microbial finish alternative on touch surfaces.”
-Mockett has just recently designed its latest product offering, DP3 Tab Pulls, with antimicrobial coating on both Satin Chrome and Satin Nickel finishes.
+"We're never going to stop seeing the promotion of antimicrobial surfaces and safe workspaces," said Billy Peele, marketing director for Mockett.
+"It's the new normal.
+Businesses can promote safe workspaces and commercial spaces with multiple users and shared users by offering a safer new antimicrobial finish alternative on touch surfaces."

-While most of the solutions have revolved around safety protocols and sanitary guidelines, one simple suggestion is to create a softer side by bringing in the comforts of home and flexibility through products and design.
+While most solutions have revolved around safety protocols and sanitary guidelines, a straightforward suggestion is to create a softer side by bringing home comforts and flexibility through products and design.

-“Adding residential-inspired products can help reduce stress and anxiety from transitioning back to the office, as well as promote productivity during these pressured times of uncertainty.
-Incorporating tactile textures, materials and accessories, as well as multi-sensory elements, can be more inviting, while evoking a sense of ease and normality,” said Gina Maruschak, communications director for design firm Luxxbox.
+"Adding residential-inspired products can help reduce stress and anxiety from transitioning back to the office and promote productivity during these pressured times of uncertainty.
+Incorporating tactile textures, materials, accessories, and multi-sensory elements can be more inviting while evoking a sense of ease and normality," said Gina Maruschak, communications director for design firm Luxxbox.

-Understandably, there’s a huge focus on solutions for high-traffic areas.
-Many essential businesses have already adopted such procedures, but as more companies start to bring employees back to work, manufacturers will focus on producing products that limit the spread of bacteria in high-traffic areas.
+Understandably, there's a significant focus on solutions for high-traffic areas.
+Many essential businesses have already adopted such procedures.
+Still, as more companies start to bring employees back to work, manufacturers will focus on producing products that limit the spread of bacteria in high-traffic areas.

 "Automation and touchless technology are the next major focus areas for research and development in the hardware industry, especially with the onset of the COVID-19 pandemic," said Qianyan Cheng, INOX co-founder and Vice President of Product Development.
 "Most electrified commercial mortise locks still require touching the door lever to release the latch and open and close the door itself.
 The goal is to eliminate this and provide a key solution towards a truly touchless door control system."